Shaloc/blog_hugo/content/gpg.md

 ## Declarations

-The key id is `45995b6a03cea99c`, but it is strongly discouraged to import public kes by ID.
+The key id is `45995b6a03cea99c`, but it is strongly discouraged to import public keys by ID.

 The one and only address that I send encrypted email is **shalocn#outlook.com**, other email IDs that send encryped mails should not be considered attached to me.